 Environmental Report: While not specifically addressed in the environmental report, the Murphy Oaks PUD is consistent with open space (functional and conservation) as indicated in the 'Consistency with the Comprehensive Plan' section of this report.

-Staff Comment: It is important to note that the Murphy Oaks Binding Master Plan (pages 9 and 10) provides
+Staff Comment: It is important to note that the Murphy Oaks Binding Master Plan (sheet 2 of 13) provides development standards and requirements to address environmental protection and monitoring.

 Conclusions / Findings of Facts (General Comments):